falnatsheh/Frames/README.md

 - The app uses [Coverr](https://coverr.co/) APIs (It's similar to unsplash.com but for videos) to get video posts/links.

-## Suggestions how to improve / expand the features of this app
+## Suggestions on how to improve / expand the features of this app
 - Since it’s a simple example app I used MVC.
 If you would like me to update the sample app to MVVM architecture and add unit/UI test please let me know (that would be my default setup for a large project).

 -  AVPlayers handling could be moved to a separate manager class.
 This would provide a smoother transition when animating the player between different views.